 With your South Carolina beginner's permit in your possession, you are allowed to practice driving, but there are a couple restrictions that you must always adhere to:

-- You may drive from 6 a.m. to 12 a.m. when accompanied by a person 21 years old or older with a minimum of 1 year of licensed driving experience.
+- You may drive between 6 a.m. and midnight if accompanied by a person 21 years old or older with a minimum of 1 year of licensed driving experience.

-- From 12 a.m. to 6 a.m., you may drive if your parent or guardian is seated next to you.
+- From midnight and 6 a.m., you may drive if your parent or guardian is seated next to you.